American Civil Liberties Union: Reproductive Freedom Project

 The ACLU founded the Reproductive Freedom Project in 1974 to defend individuals the government obstructs in cases involving access to abortions, birth control, or sexual education.
 According to its mission statement, the project works to provide access to reproductive health care for individuals.
 The project also opposes abstinence-only sex education, arguing that it promotes an unwillingness to use contraceptives.

 In 1980, the Project filed Poe v.
 Lynchburg Training School & Hospital which attempted to overturn Buck v.
 Bell, the 1927 US Supreme Court decision which had allowed the Commonwealth of Virginia to legally sterilize persons it deemed to be mentally defective without their permission.
 Though the Court did not overturn Buck v.Bell, in 1985, the state agreed to provide counseling and medical treatment to the survivors among the 7,200 to 8,300 people sterilized between 1927 and 1979.
 In 1977, the ACLU took part in and litigated Walker v.
 Pierce, the federal circuit court case that led to federal regulations to prevent Medicaid patients from being sterilized without their knowledge or consent.
-In 1981–1990, the Project litigated Hodgson v.
-Minnesota, which resulted in the Supreme Court overturning a state law requiring both parents to be notified before a minor could legally have an abortion.
-In the 1990s, the Project provided legal assistance and resource kits to those who were being challenged for educating about sexuality and AIDS.
-In 1995, the Project filed an amicus brief in Curtis v.
-School Committee of Falmouth, which allowed for the distribution of condoms in a public school.

-The Reproductive Freedom Project focuses on three ideas: (1) to "reverse the shortage of trained abortion providers throughout the country" (2) to "block state and federal welfare "reform" proposals that cut off benefits for children who are born to women already receiving welfare, unmarried women, or teenagers" and (3) to "stop the elimination of vital reproductive health services as a result of hospital mergers and health care networks".
-The Project proposes to achieve these goals through legal action and litigation.